Ouranosinc/Magpie/docs/performance.rst

 .. warning::
     Take into consideration that settings must be applied to `Twitcher`_ INI file such that incoming proxy requests will be effective in its web application, in turn using the :class:`magpie.adapter.MagpieAdapter`.
-Caching settings defined in `Magpie` INI file will be employed only when requesting :term:`Effective Permissions` resolution using `Magpie`'s API endpoints.
+Caching settings defined in `Magpie` INI file will be employed only when requesting :term:`Effective Permissions <Effective Permission>` resolution using `Magpie`'s API endpoints.

 In the above example, for a particular request that queries a :term:`Logged User`'s ACL for a specific :term:`Service`,